mfbonfigli/go_cesium_tiler/README.md

 ```

 #### Example 3
-Convert a single LAS file at `C:\las\file.las`, write the output tileset in the folder `C:\out`, use the system defaults
+Convert a single LAS file at `C:\las\file.las`, write the output tileset in the folder `C:\out`, use the system defaults and let gocesiumtiler extract the CRS metadata from the LAS.

 ```
-gocesiumtiler file -out C:\out -crs 32633 C:\las\file.las
+gocesiumtiler file -out C:\out C:\las\file.las
 ```
 or, using the shorthand notation: